mathjax/MathJax-third-party-extensions/physics/README.md

 # Test

-A test is given in [index.html](index.html) and [index.pdf](index.pdf).
+A test is given in [index.html](index.html)[^ This relies on the CDN of MathJax. i.e. there might be a delay.
+To see instantaneous test, use [macro.html](test/macro.html).] and [index.pdf](index.pdf).
 Compare the LaTeX output and HTML output and you will see which one is working or not.

 Instead of extension, it can works as a macro too.
 See the test in [macro.html](test/macro.html).